Cornell Law School

 Cornell Law School – A Prestigious Institute

-Cornell Law School is one of the oldest and most respected law schools in the United States.
-Founded in 1887 as a department of Cornell University, the school has a long tradition of excellence in legal education and scholarship.
+Cornell Law School is one of the most respected and historic law schools in the United States.
+Established in 1887 as part of Cornell University, it has built a strong reputation for academic excellence, innovative legal scholarship, and outstanding faculty.
+Over the decades, the school has produced influential legal professionals, scholars, judges, and policymakers who have made meaningful contributions to the legal profession and society.

 History And Legacy